pola-rs/polars-book/user_guide/src/quickstart/quick-exploration-guide.md

 ### Select statement

 To select a column we need to do two things.
 Define the `DataFrame` we want the data from.
 And second, select the data that we need.
 In the example below you see that we select `col('*')`.
-The asteriks stands for all columns.
+The asterisk stands for all columns.

 ```python
 df.select(